Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Introduction

 The first step is to prove a qualitatively stronger form of orientational symmetry breaking in the model at low temperatures.
-To this end, we cover the square lattice with a grid of \emph{overlapping} squares of large side length $\ell_0^{1/4}\ll\ell\ll\ell_0^{1/2}$, where $\ell_0\gg1$ is the correlation length of a one-dimensional monomer-dimer system.
+To this end, we cover the square lattice with a grid of \emph{overlapping} squares of large side length $\ell_0^{1/4}\ll\ell\ll\ell_0^{1/2}$, where $\ell_0\gg1$ is the mesoscopic length scale defined in Theorem~\ref{thm:main}.
 Our goal is to show that, with high probability, each square contains either (a) two adjacent columns fully packed with vertical dimers or (b) two adjacent rows fully packed with horizontal dimers that cut through its \emph{bulk}.
 Following Hadas and Peled, we refer to such squares as being \textbf{vertically} or \textbf{horizontally properly divided}.
-Importantly, these characterizations are mutually exclusive: a square cannot be both vertically and horizontally properly divided as one easily checks.
+Importantly, these characterizations are mutually exclusive: a square cannot be both vertically and horizontally properly divided, as one easily checks.
 As a side note, this mutual exclusivity depends critically on the topology of two dimensions: the same is categorically false in higher dimensions.
 Hence, by jointly choosing the definition of the bulk and the overlap between adjacent squares in the grid, we ensure that connected components of horizontally and vertically properly divided squares are separated by \emph{interfaces} of squares that are not properly divided in either direction.
-The probability of such interfaces is controlled by a chessboard-Peierls argument and combinatorial estimates for dimer configurations not properly dividing \emph{any} large square \emph{anywhere}, thanks to reflection positivity.
-In turn, this implies that properly divided squares percolate, which yields two Gibbs measures, respectively characterized by the percolation of horizontally and vertically properly divided squares, by abstract arguments.
+The probability of such interfaces is controlled by a chessboard-Peierls argument, using combinatorial estimates for dimer configurations not properly dividing \emph{any} large square \emph{anywhere}, thanks to reflection positivity.
+In turn, this implies that properly divided squares percolate, which yields two Gibbs measures, respectively characterized by the percolation of horizontally and vertically properly divided squares.